 Figure 7.3.2.2-1: Procedure of group-based approach for C2 QoS provisioning.

-1. The UAE server monitors the QoS for the UAS group (which includes a UAV and UAV-C) by SEAL NRM as specified in 3GPP TS 23.434 [5].
+1. The UAE server monitors the QoS for the UAS group (which includes a UAV and UAV-C) by SEAL NRM as specified in3GPP TS 23.434 [5].

 2. In cases where the network condition for C2 communication does not satisfy the pre-defined QoS requirement, the UAE server may choose to send QoS adaptation request to the SEAL NRM server using the NRM-S reference point as specified in 3GPP TS 23.434 [5].
 The QoS adaptation request needs to be sent per group ID for a pair of UAV and UAV-C created in the procedure specified in clause 7.3.2.1.
 The subsequent network resource adaptation procedure is triggered by the UAE server as specified in clause 14.3.3.3.1 of 3GPP TS 23.434 [5].